-Dante Alighieri was born in Florence in September, 1265.
-As a boy, he glimpsed a lovely girl named Beatrice in a local chapel.
+As a boy, Dante Alighieri, born in Florence in 1265, glimpsed a lovely girl named Beatrice in a local chapel.
 Despite Dante’s unrequited, undying crush, the two rarely met and barely spoke.
 Both wed others in marriages arranged by their families, but Beatrice would forever remain his muse.

 Drawn to Florence’s raucous political life, Dante served as a town prior.
 In 1301 civil war ripped the city apart.
 In Rome on a papal mission, Dante escaped the bloodbath but faced trumped-up charges of misuse of public funds.
 If he ever were to return, he would be burned at the stake.
 At age 36, he was penniless, friendless, homeless–as he put it, “a ship without sails or rudder, driven to various harbors and shores by the parching wind that blows from pinching poverty.”